freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 <small><i>Velocity Correction Curve</i></small>

-When applying one of default profiles, you'll also need to adapt the flipper parameters in order to obtain realistic ball behavior.
+When applying one of default profiles, you should also adjust the flipper parameters in order to obtain realistic ball behavior.
 We've also added a column with good values for EM machines that don't need correction.

 |                    | Late 70s to mid 80s | Mid 80s to early 90s | Mid 90s and later | EMs            |
 |--------------------|---------------------|----------------------|-------------------|----------------|